TouK/sonar-file-alerts-plugin/README.md

-*Warning!* This repository is no longer maintained.
+### Warning - this repository is no longer maintained!

 Sonar File Alerts Plugin
 ========================